ahmetcanozcan/Hux/README.md

 Hux provides both server-side and client-side libraries.

-In your go file add this blocks
+In your go file, add these blocks
 ```go